-iii.
+i.
 Each IDNIYRA Europe Nation may have 4 participants by right regardless of their International Ranking.
 Any additional participants will normally need to have a ranking place.
 This arrangement ensures representation from all Nations is possible.

-iv.
-In the event of a move of the regatta to another country the DN members from that new country who have not already registered may do so at normal fee (not double) if there are still places available before the regatta check in closes
+ii.
+In the event of a move of the regatta to another country the DN members from that new country who have not already registered may do so with a "Late Entry"at normal fee (not double) if there are still places available before the regatta check in closes

-11. Sailing Instructions
+10. Sailing Instructions